jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 ### Multiselect
 To enable multiselect behaviour you will need to set two props:
--  `closeOnSelect` to `false` on the `DropDownToggled` will ensure multiple items can be selected while the dropdown is open.
+-  `closeOnSelect` needs to be to `false` on the `DropDownToggled`.
+This ensures multiple items are selectable while the dropdown is open.
 - `multiselect` needs to be `true` on your Pickitems.

 ```